RyanWeigel32/ai-case-study/README.md

 -	**Downloads (*2023*)**

+**How is your company performing relative to to other competitors in the same field?**

 **Revenue:**

 Headspace generated in 2023 $195 million in revenue, trailing behind Calm which pulled in $300 million in the same year.
-Pokémon Sleep generated the third most, with $60 million.<sup>27</sup>
+Pokémon Sleep generated the third most, with $60 million.<sup>29</sup>